eoas-ubc/quiz_mill/docs/terminology.md

 Term | Definition
 --- | ---
 base | The notebook that quizzes will be based on.
-Contains the skeleton outline of quizzes. unfiltered | Notebooks generated after using `generate-notebook` command.
-They only contain the randomly generated parameters. filtered | Notebooks generated after using the `filter-notebook` command.
+Contains the skeleton outline of quizzes. unfiltered | Notebooks generated after using `generate` command.
+They only contain the randomly generated parameters. filtered | Notebooks generated after using the `filter` command.
 They are either a student filtered version or a solution filtered version.